Equality Diversity and Inclusion

 British Canoeing undertakes Equality Monitoring of our staff annually, as well as conducting a staff survey.
 Equality Monitoring allows British Canoeing to understand where we have under-representation of any demographics, and monitor how changes to policy and delivery has impacted on the make-up of our staff body.
 The staff survey collects information from staff on their thoughts about our equality, diversity and inclusion work, both as an employer and our delivery to the paddlesport community.

-A diverse organisation will value and benefit from differences in paddling and sports skills, regional and industry experience, background, race, gender, sexual orientation, religion, belief and age, as well as culture and personality.
-Currently, in accordance with the mandatory requirements of the Code for Sports Governance, 33% of the British Canoeing Board is female.
+A diverse organisation will value and benefit from differences in paddling and sports skills, regional and industry experience, background, ethnicity, gender, sexual orientation, religion, belief and age, as well as culture and personality.
+Currently, in accordance with the mandatory requirements of the Code for Sports Governance, 33% of the British Canoeing Board is represented by women.
 British Canoeing will continue to proactively encourage diverse candidates for Board roles and improve gender equality.

-British Canoeing recognises that leadership and decision making is greatly improved when a Board is able to draw on, and harness, a diverse range of opinions, and in order to drive greater diversity, the Board has agreed this action plan which will be reviewed annually.
+In order to drive greater diversity, the Board has agreed an action plan which will be reviewed annually.
 During this review, the Board will monitor progress against the actions below and discuss updates required for the next year.
 The Board is firmly committed to progressing towards achieving gender parity and achieving greater diversity on its Board, including, but not limited to, ethnic diversity, LGBTQ+ representation and disability representation.
 Our objectives for board diversity are: